Share This Guide, Choose Your Platform!

 Cash donations to charity are generally not allowable.
 This is unless these are made under Gift Aid and are to a UK-registered charity.

-To sum up, when we consider whether gifts for business and work contacts are tax deductible, please ensure you understand the above.
-Gifts for business owners, clients, staff, and charities have different rules.
+To sum up, when we consider whether business gifts and corporate gifts are tax deductible, please ensure you understand the above.
+Albeit if we investigate when are client gifts tax-deductible, these are as long as certain conditions are met.
+What’s more, gifts for business owners, clients, staff, and charities have different rules.
 They are another one of those grey areas where it is not always clear what you can claim.
 Finally, as long as you stay within the £50 limit and give promotional gifts to clients, contacts, etc., these will be tax deductible.

 Link to Contractor Advice UK group on